-Why Choose a Backpacker policy?
+Why choose a Backpacker insurance?

 - Covers Medical Emergencies, Cancellation & Curtailment, Lost luggage costs so you don't have to foot the bill to sort it out